hcmutduygit/hcmutduygit/README.md

 - 🌱 I’m currently learning reactjs and python
 - 💞️ I’m looking to collaborate on making an app
 - 📫 How to reach me: direct message
-- ⚡ Fun fact: I love CR7
+- ⚡ Fun fact: I am Vietnamese

 <!---
 hcmutduygit/hcmutduygit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.